-Deliverables for the current proposed year: Deliverables for the current year include: increasingly refined processing of available synchrotron x-ray and laboratory x-ray radiography data to extract microstructural characteristics and evolution, now using powerful algorithms executed in Python.
-Image analysis will also reveal methods to develop and improve future experiments.
-Contract with E-6 has been updated to include expenses for more frequent travel to LANL for training in radiography and CT.
+Deliverables for the current proposed year: Deliverables for the current year include: increasingly refined processing of synchrotron and laboratory X-ray radiography data to extract microstructural characteristics and evolution, applying powerful Python algorithms to data processing, and initial tomography on additive manufacturing (AM)-built lattice structures acquired from the national laboratories.

 How the project may be transformative and/or benefit society: This project will enable the imaging of dynamic materials processes in the laboratory, without the need to travel to a synchrotron source at a national user facility.
-Laboratory x-ray imaging and computed tomography will also be useful for static imaging of metal parts to check for quality and potential defects.
+Laboratory X-ray imaging and computed tomography will also be useful for static imaging of metal parts to check for quality and potential defects and characterization of AM-built parts.